Prostitution in Italy: Regolamentazione

 The Regolamentazione, or the regulation system of prostitution, was established in 1861, with Italian unification, modeled on the French Napoleonic system of Réglementation and the Bureau des Moeurs (a government office tasked with regulating vice, which included officially registering prostitutes).
 An 1859 decree, by Count Camillo Benso di Cavour to aid the French army which supported the Piedmontese in their fight against Austria, authorized the opening of houses controlled by the state for the exercise of prostitution in Lombardy.
 On 15 February 1860, the decree was signed into law (referred to as Legge Cavour) with the enactment of the "Regulations of the Security Service on Prostitution".

 A further law (Legge Crispi), adopted on 29 March 1888, prohibited the selling of food and drinks, and parties, dances, and songs in brothels, and banned such establishments near places of worship, schools, and kindergartens.
 It also provided that the shutters should always remain closed, which is the origin of the Italian expression "closed houses" (case chiuse).
 A further amendment was the Legge Nicotera of 1891.
 Under this system, prostitution in Italy was fully legal in private houses.
-A system of sifilicomi (hospitals for sex workers) was also set up, under the belief that they were the main sources of spreading venereal diseases.
+A system of sifilicomi (hospitals for people/women in prostitution) was also set up, under the belief that they were the main sources of spreading venereal diseases.
 Although prostitutes found this regulated system oppressive, they developed ways to resist it.
 During the Fascist rule (1922–1943), more restrictive measures were gradually introduced in 1923, 1933, and 1940.

 Overall, the system was considered a failure, and as in other European countries with Réglementation, movement for its abolition started to grow from the late 19th century, supported by leftist and feminist groups.
 This abolitionism of the time is often considered confusing, since it has been applied to both the abolition of regulations restricting prostitution and the abolition of prostitution itself.
 However, these forces led to the introduction of a new system in Italy that abolished regulation, but not prostitution as such.